 In moderate to severe frontal or near-frontal collisions, even belted occupants can contact the steering wheel or the instrument panel.
 The air bag supplements the protection provided by safety belts.
 Air bags distribute the force of the impact more evenly over the occupant's upper body, stopping the occupant more gradually.
-But air bags would not provide protection in many types of collisions, including rollovers and rear and side impacts, primarily because an occupant's motion is not toward the air bag.
-Air bags should never be regarded as anything more than a supplement to safety belt protection in moderate to severe frontal and near-frontal collisions.
+But air bags would not help you in many types of collisions, including rollovers and rear and side impacts, primarily because an occupant's motion is not toward the air bag.
+Air bags should never be regarded as anything more than a supplement to safety belts, and then only in moderate to severe frontal or near-frontal collisions.

-What will you see after an air bag inflation?
+What will you see after an air bag inflates?

-After the air bag has inflated, it will then quickly deflate.
-This occurs so quickly that some people may not even realize that the air bag inflated.
-Some components of the air bag module in the steering wheel hub for the driver's air bag or the instrument panel for the passenger's bag may be hot for a short time, but the portion of the bag that comes into contact with you will not be hot to the touch.
-There will be small amounts of smoke and dust coming from vents in the deflated air bags.
-The air bag will not impede the driver's vision or ability to steer the vehicle, nor will it hinder the occupants from exiting the vehicle.
+After the air bag inflates, it quickly deflates.
+This occurs so quickly that some people may not even realize the air bag inflated.
+Some components of the air bag module in the steering wheel hub for the driver's air bag, or the instrument panel for the passenger's bag, will be hot for a short time, but the part of the bag that comes into contact with you will not be hot to the touch.
+There will be some smoke and dust coming from vents in the deflated air bags.
+Air bag inflation will not prevent the driver from seeing or from being able to steer the vehicle, nor will it stop people from leaving the vehicle.